ecnepsnai/otto/docs/server.md

 **Reset the Password for Somebody Else**

 Any user can change the password for other users simply by editing their user in the options page of the web interface.
+All active sessions for that user will be ended if their password is changed by somebody else.

 **Reset/Restore the Default Account**